Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 The world has changed for empirical social scientists.
 The new types of "big data" have generated an entire new research field---that of data science.
 That world is dominated by computer scientists who have generated new ways of creating and collecting data, developed new analytical techniques and provided new ways of visualizing and presenting information.
 The results have been to change the nature of the work that social scientists do.

 Social scientists have been enthusiastic in responding to the new opportunity.
-Python and R are becoming as well-known as SAS and Stata---indeed, the 2018 Nobel Laureate in Economics, Paul Romer, is a Python convert [@Kopf].
+Python and R are becoming as, and hopefully more, well-known as SAS and Stata---indeed, the 2018 Nobel Laureate in Economics, Paul Romer, is a Python convert [@Kopf].
 Research has also changed.
 Researchers draw on data that are "found" rather than "made" by federal agencies; those publishing in leading academic journals are much less likely today to draw on preprocessed survey data (Figure \@ref(fig:fig1)).
 Social science workflows can become more automated, replicable and reproducible [@Yarkoni2019].

 <div class="figure" style="text-align: center">
 <img src="ChapterIntro/figures/Figure1.png" alt="Use of pre-existing survey data in publications in leading journals, 1980--2010 [@Chetty2012]" width="70%" />